Prevention of Medical Errors for Florida Occupational Therapists

 - Confusion and/or delirium, especially in someone with preexisting cognitive impairment, can be due to certain aspects of hospitalization, the result of polypharmacy, and reduced sensory input, such as when the patient does not have access to eyeglasses or hearing aids.

 - Functional decline may result from lack of mobility resulting in physical deconditioning and muscle weakness.
 Functional decline can occur as early as the second day of hospitalization.
 In 30% of hospitalized older people, functional decline is unrelated to their primary diagnosis, and only 50% recover post-discharge.

 Other issues of concern with the older adult include increased risk for falls, skin integrity issues related to immobility, malnutrition, and dehydration (Mattison, 2017; Cantlay et al., 2016; SA Health, 2016).

 Infants and Children

-The potential for ADEs is higher in the pediatric population than that found in hospitalized adult patients.
+The potential for adverse drug events is higher in the pediatric population than in hospitalized adults.
 The factors that place them at higher risk include:

-- Changing pharmacokinetic parameters between patients at various ages and stages in development
+- Different and changing pharmacokinetic parameters between patients at various ages and stages in development

 - Need for calculation of individualized doses based on the patient’s age, weight, body surface area, and clinical condition